rpsjr/maintainer-tools/Migration-to-version-8.md

 # Pre-migration tasks

+Before migrating the first module of a repository, the following tasks must be performed:

 * Add 8.0 branch from 7.0
 * Move all modules to `__unported__/`
 * Edit .travis.yml and README.md to have the proper branch number